Skip to main content

 Other vessels are shown with symbols depending on the type of vessel.
 The symbols are as follows:

-When Orca has not received a position update from a vessel within an expected timeframe, the vessel will be shown in grey.
+2. When Orca has not received a position update from a vessel within an expected time, the vessel will be shown in grey.

 How do I find more information about a vessel?